milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 Notice that mathematical operators return numerical outputs, while logical operators return logical outputs (`TRUE` or `FALSE`).

-R also will treat logical values as 0-1 values.
+Note that R treats logical values as 0-1 values.
 For example, you can take the mean of a vector of `TRUE` and `FALSE` values:

 ``` r